Nike-Inc/lambda-logger-node/README.md

 ## Setting Minimum Log Level

 Use `logger.setMinimumLogLevel('debug|info|warn|error')` to ignore log levels below the selected one.
 For example, calling `logger.setMinimumLogLevel('info')` will cause calls to `logger.debug()` to be ignored.
 This allows the same code to be deployed to development and production, while keeping the production logs quieter.

+# Events

+The logger also contains an event emitter that will emit a `beforeHandler` event just before the lambda handler function is called.
+This receives both the lambda event and context as arguments.